 - Regular– 210 to 240 yards

-This will help you find the right flex for your irons.
+This will help you find the right flex for your irons and help you get the best iron golf shafts.
 When using this method, be sure to make a typical, rhythmical swing.
 Again, going to the range is a great way to find this measurement.

 The key measurements for this are:

 - Regular– 5 or 6 iron